Design Decision: Remote PC Access

 - Scale and size considerations for Local Host Cache

 When a user establishes an HDX session to their office PC, the ICA traffic needs to be proxied to the VDA.
-ICA Proxy can be provided via Citrix Gateway appliances or Citrix Gateway Service.
+ICA Proxy can be provided via NetScaler Gateway appliances or NetScaler Gateway Service.

-When using an on-premises Citrix ADC for Citrix Gateway, consult the data sheet for the particular model and refer to the SSL VPN/ICA proxy concurrent users line item as a starting point.
+When using an on-premises NetScaler for NetScaler Gateway, consult the data sheet for the particular model and refer to the SSL VPN/ICA proxy concurrent users line item as a starting point.
 If the ADC is handling other workloads, validate that current throughput and CPU usage are not approaching any upper limits.

 Ensure that there is adequate available Internet bandwidth where the Gateway appliance is located to support the expected concurrent ICA sessions.